 If you are pregnant, consider drinking a mocktail as an alternative to an alcoholic option.
 Find some delicious mocktail recipes here.

 If you do have unprotected sex and have been drinking alcohol, there are options available.
 Talk to your medical provider about what option is right for you, including emergency contraception or abstaining from alcohol until you know for certain.
-If you are in a rural community, click here to find a directory of village clinics and contact information.

 If you are trying to get pregnant, for the safety of your baby, don’t drink alcohol from conception to delivery.
 Vital development of your baby occurs before most women know they are pregnant, including brain and spine development.
 Drinking alcohol during pregnancy can lead to severe physical problems and problems with behavior and learning.